 WeChat Pay launched at the start of 2018, allowing tourists, expats and international students to pay at select stores in the States.
 See if your local grocery store participates by looking for the WeChat logo.

 How do I request and send money with WeChat Wallet?

 Enter your phone number and subsequent verification code, complete your profile and create a password and ID for your account.
-WeChat asks for access to your contact list to see if you know any other WeChat users.
-To transfer money, your recipient must be a contact on your account.
+WeChat asks for access to your contact list to automatically connect you to other WeChat users, though you can opt out.

 What happens when someone sends me money?

 Are there restrictions for sending money with WeChat?